lgreski/datasciencectacontent/README.md

 1. [Reference Materials for Statistical Inference](http://bit.ly/2c50sKo)  Start here if you're looking for help on the statistical techniques taught in this course.
 4. [Using MathJax with Discussion Forums, R Markdown, and Github Pages](http://bit.ly/2doF4OT)
+4. [Poisson Confidence Interval Explained](http://bit.ly/2m8qQ8y) Explains the formulas on slide 26 of the *Asymptopia* lecture, illustrates the differences in two calculations on slide 27.
 5. [Power Calculations: Optimal Sample size](http://bit.ly/2i1RDGa)
 6. [Permutation Tests Explained](http://bit.ly/2iV2HEx)